rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/resources/vivado_implementation.md

 # Build Script

-It is tedious to type all of these implementation commands in by hand every time you want to implement.
+It is tedious to type all of these implementation commands in by hand every time you want to implement your design.
+Further, you need to provide a way to perform this process as part of a makefile without any interaction.
 You can create a `.tcl` script that contains all of these commands and run this script to implement your design.
 For this assignment, create a build `.tcl` script that contains all of the commands needed to synthesize and implement your design.
 You can run your implementation script as a single command from the command line as follows: